 Brunei had already paved its way to cut carbon emissions within 10 core areas; electric vehicles are one of them.
 In fact, Brunei’s goal is to increase the electric vehicle total sales up to 60% in the near future.

 The country is looking forward to vehicles that run cleaner energy whether it is electric, hydrogen, or hybrid electric vehicle.
 Furthermore, Singapore will install 60,000 charging stations by 2030.

-The government is in the process of re-examining the electric vehicle policy.
+The government is in the process of re-examining the hybrid electric vehicle policy.
 In 2019, the country recorded 32 electric vehicle sales.

 Challenges in Electric Vehicle Revolution